ramandcpu/tableau/part-2/README.md

+# How To Add A Chart To A Dashboard In Tableau

-Here are the steps to add your existing bar chart to a dashboard in Tableau:
+#### Here are the steps to add your existing bar chart to a dashboard in Tableau:

 Open the worksheet containing your bar chart
 Click the Dashboard tab at the bottom of the workspace